 - Has an eclectic riding background that began with Eventing, foxhunting, and polo.

-- A USEF judge (now “R”) for nearly 35 years, he brings a special perspective to his teaching, which is especially helpful for riders who want to compete.
+- A USEF judge (now “R”) for more than 35 years, he brings a special perspective to his teaching, which is especially helpful for riders who want to compete.

 - Was mentored by Swedish Olympian Maj.
 Anders Lindgren for more than twenty years.